KevCaz/CV/README.md

 # CV

-This is the repository where I share the source code I've been using to create my CV.
+Source code for my CV (html and pdf).

 ## pagedown